wh-alice/mig_visualstudio/vs/reference/how-to--specify-which-target-to-build-first.md

 ---
-title: "How to: Specify Which Target to Build First | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Specify Which Target to Build First" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"